groff_man(7) — Linux manual page

 specifies the amount; the default scaling unit is “v”.

-Without an argument, the spacing is reset to its default
+Without an argument, inter-paragraph spacing resets to its

 Use of this presentation-oriented macro is deprecated.
 It